sananakhmedov/validator-openstreetmap/README.md

  - http://download.osgeo.org/postgis/windows/pg10/ postgis should be installed
     and "CREATE EXTENSION postgis; CREATE EXTENSION hstore;" those extensions should be run inside of "map-db" database.

-- if you are using linux machine or unix based system just run runscript.sh file
-- command -> "sh runscript.sh"
-- it will bootstrap backend first then ui in one file.

 > after all third party apps installed like npm and postgresql below command can be run
 > in ROOT